top of page

 Lines....

 they make a picture look good.
+The first 3 photos deal with stationery photography.
 Let us see how.

 The above picture has a white thumbtack on a red background.
 The subject in the photograph is the thumbtack, but unfortunately it has a distracting red background.
 However, is there something that indicates that the thumbtack is the subject?
 A leading line pointing/leading towards the thumbtack could have helped.